 a ACID = Anderson-Cottonwood Irrigation District

 Results are presented using the grand mean percentages of redds dewatered for each month of spawning, April through July, and each water year type and all water year types combined.
-The complete spawning and egg/alevin incubation periods are provided in the results (Table 11N-13) because changes in Project-related flow any time during these periods can affect the redd dewatering results.
+The expected time for incubation of eggs and alevins is three months (Appendix 11N).
+Because changes in Project-related flow any time during this period can affect redd dewatering, the complete spawning and egg/alevin incubation periods (November - February through January - April) are provided in the results (Table 11N-13).
 The means of the redd dewatering estimates under the NAA and Alternatives 1, 2, and 3 are compared using absolute differences rather than relative differences (percent change) because many of the values for percentages of redds dewatered are small.
 Expressing changes of small values as percent changes may result in very large values that may be misleading.

 The results for winter-run show few large changes in redd dewatering between the NAA and Alternatives 1, 2, and 3 (Table 11N-13).
 The largest reductions in redd dewatering occur under Alternative 3 during the spawning and incubation period for eggs spawned in June of Above Normal and Below Normal Water Years and in July of Above Normal Water Years.
-Changes for most months and water year types under all the alternatives are less than 2%.
+Changes for most months and water year types under all Alternatives 1, 2, and 3 are less than 2%.
 Overall, the effects of Alternatives 1, 2, and 3 on winter-run redd dewatering are minor.

-Habitat Availability

-The suitability of physical habitat for salmonid spawning is largely a function of the availability of clean, coarse gravel for constructing redds, favorable depths, and suitable flow velocities.
+Habitat Weighted Usable Area The suitability of physical habitat for salmonid spawning is largely a function of the availability of clean, coarse gravel for constructing redds, favorable depths, and suitable flow velocities.
 The suitability of physical habitat for salmonid rearing is largely a function of water depth, flow velocity, and the availability and type of cover.
 Instream flow potentially affects all these habitat characteristics and often affects the availability of suitable habitat.
-Habitat suitability for spawning and rearing were analyzed using weighted usable area (WUA) curves developed by USFWS and others from results of field studies and hydraulic modeling (see Appendix 11K).
+Habitat suitability for spawning and rearing were analyzed using weighted usable area (WUA) curves developed by USFWS and others from results of field studies and hydraulic modeling (Appendix 11K, Weighted Usable Area Analysis).

 Spawning Habitat Weighted Usable Area

-Spawning WUA for winter-run Chinook salmon was determined by USFWS (2003a, 2006) for a range of flows in three segments of the Sacramento River between Keswick Dam and the Battle Creek confluence (Figure 11-1).
-To estimate changes in winter-run spawning WUA that would result from Alternatives 1, 2, and 3, the winter-run flow versus spawning habitat WUA relationship developed for each of the three segments was used with mean monthly CALSIM II flows for the winter-run spawning and incubation period (April through October) under Alternatives 1, 2, and 3 and the NAA in the corresponding segments of the river.
+Spawning WUA for winter-run Chinook salmon was determined by USFWS (2003a, 2006) for a range of flows in three segments of the Sacramento River between Keswick Dam and the Battle Creek confluence (Figure 11-12).
+To estimate changes in winter-run spawning WUA that would result from Alternatives 1, 2, and 3, the winter-run flow versus spawning habitat WUA relationship developed for each of the three segments was used with mean monthly CALSIM II flows for the winter-run spawning period (April through August) under Alternatives 1, 2, and 3 and the NAA in the corresponding segments of the river.

 Differences in spawning WUA under Alternatives 1, 2, and 3 and the NAA were examined using the grand mean spawning WUA for each month of the spawning period under each water year type and all water year types combined.
 In the tables of results, means that differed by >5% were highlighted in red for reductions or green for increases.
 The highlighting is provided to flag the largest differences, as a convenience to the reader.